GeorgeMC2610/Artificial-Intelligence/README.md

 - 11 is yellow

 Also, there are 16 boxes to give colour to.
 Which means that we have 2 bits for every box; 16 × 2 = 32 bits to define a solution.
 For example, "0000000000000000000000000000000000" means that all boxes have the same colour (blue).

+### How does the fitness function work?

+I created the `Genome` class.
+A `Genome` has an attribute; the `Sequence`, which is a list of Strings representing a solution, as it is explained above. ***The `Fitness` attribute, is an integer number.
+It goes up by one, for every box that has a different colour compared to a neighbour.*** Minimum fitness is 0, which means that all boxes have the same colour.
+Maximum fitness is 42, which means that there is no box that has the same colour as any of its neighbours.